mohammedirfad/mohammedirfad/README.md

 ## 💡 Quote

-> **"Code is more than syntax—it's about solving real problems, creating value, and continuously learning. "**
+> **"Code is more than syntax—it's about solving real problems, creating value, and continuously learning."**

 ---